2013–14 Vanderbilt Commodores men's basketball team

-The 2013–14 Vanderbilt Commodores men's basketball team will represent Vanderbilt University in the 2013–14 college basketball season.
+The 2013–14 Vanderbilt Commodores men's basketball team represented Vanderbilt University in the 2013–14 college basketball season.
 The team's head coach is Kevin Stallings, in his fifteenth season at Vanderbilt.
-The team plays their home games at Memorial Gymnasium in Nashville, Tennessee, as a member of the Southeastern Conference.
+The team played their home games at Memorial Gymnasium in Nashville, Tennessee, were member of the Southeastern Conference.

 Previous season

 After a 21–10 record and an SEC tournament championship in 2012, the Commodores were in rebuild mode with 88.1% scoring lost heading into 2013.
 The Commodores finished 16–17, which was their first losing record since 2002-03 and second under Head Coach Kevin Stallings.
 The Commodores, however, did advance to the SEC Tournament semifinals for the fourth consecutive year.